satwiksanand/design-a-web-crawler/README.md

 4. store the web page content in a database, for our case we go for mongoDB
 5. add to queue: add the extracted links(if not explored already) to the queue.

+for this version, I am using HashMaps to store data instead of a database.